 - Social Entrepreneur

-For women founders or managers of a social enterprise (for-profit, non-profit or hybrid).
-Their work has demonstrated significant social and/or environmental impact in the past year, preferably addressing one or more UN SDGs.
+For women founders or managers of a social enterprise.
+Their work has demonstrated significant social and/or environmental impact in the past year, preferably addressing one or more United Nations Development Goals (UN SDGs).
 They have achieved remarkable results and impact in the social enterprise ecosystem and are driven by innovation and positive change.

 - Social Innovator